larsrh/website/topics/crdt/06-time.md

 Note though that there is a small difference in the way Lamport defines this and the way I defined this in [in an earlier episode](02-contracts):
 → is not reflexive, so it would be more accurate to compare → to < on numbers (instead of ≤).

-The second import consequence of this insight is that if two events are concurrent, then they cannot causally affect each other.
+The second important consequence of this insight is that if two events are concurrent, then they cannot causally affect each other.
 If you reconsider Alice's and Bob's event log, that means that Steps 3 and 4 are independent by construction.
 It even turns out that according to this model, it doesn't really matter whether the network connection gets lost or not; all that matters is whether or not they (successfully) exchange messages.